Welcome to today's edition of the Rush 24-7 podcast.

 I love hearing it.

-Uh Congressional Hispanic Caucus, California Congresswoman Loretta Sanchez has quit, accusing the chairman, uh fellow Democrat Joe Baca, of calling her a whore.
+Record U.S. profit over in the House Congressional Hispanic Caucus, California Congresswoman Loretta Sanchez has quit, accusing the chairman, fellow Democrat Joe Baca, of calling her a whore.

-Uh Sanchez was insulted when she found out that Baca had made the disparaging remark about her to California Assembly Speaker Fabian Nunez and other lawmakers last year.
+Sanchez was insulted when she found out that Baca had made the disparaging remark about her to California Assembly Speaker Fabian Nunez and other lawmakers last year.

-Nunz, a friend of mine, an angry Sanchez said.
+Núñez, a friend of mine, an angry Sanchez said.

-Sanchez also cited concerns regarding the legality of Baca's election to the Chairman Post in November and about his attitude toward female legislators.
+Sanchez also cited concerns regarding the legality of Baca's election to the chairman post in November and about his attitude toward female legislators.

-Now Baca denied making the comment.
+Now, Baca denied making the comment.

-Uh I don't again, I don't see what's so bad about this.
+Again, I don't see what's so bad about this.

 What's the big problem if this Baca guy called her a whore?